What is an alteration agreement?

 Thank You for reading our blog post on NYC Apartment Alteration Agreements

 Please feel free to post questions or comments below.
-If you are interested in discussing a specific project please Contact Us directly to speak with an architect.
-Follow this link to learn more about our Architecture Firm.
-I hope this article was helpful and we wish you good luck with your upcoming project.
+If you are interested in discussing a specific project you can contact us directly to speak with an architect.